godaddy-wordpress/woocommerce-custom-product-tabs-lite/readme.txt

 === WooCommerce Custom Product Tabs Lite ===
-Contributors: SkyVerge, maxrice, tamarazuk, chasewiseman, nekojira, beka.rice
+Contributors: skyverge, maxrice, tamarazuk, chasewiseman, nekojira, beka.rice
 Tags: woocommerce, product tabs, custom tab, woo commerce tab Requires at least: 4.1
 Tested up to: 4.7.3
-Requires WooCommerce at least: 2.5.5
-Tested WooCommerce up to: 2.7.0
 Stable tag: 1.6.0-dev
+WC requires at least: 2.5.5
+WC tested up to: 3.0

 This plugin extends WooCommerce by allowing a custom product tab to be created with any content.